pragma-/pbot/doc/Admin.md

 ### refresh
 Refreshes/reloads PBot core modules and plugins (not the command-line modules since those are executed/loaded each time they are invoked).

+For example, suppose you edit some PBot source file, be it a core file such as PBot/Factoids.pm or a Plugin such as Plugins/Wttr.pm.
+Rather than shut the bot down and restart it, you can simply use the `refresh` command to reload all modified PBot core files and Plugins.

 ### reload
 Reloads a data or configuration file from `$data_dir`.
 This is useful if you manually edit a data or configuration file and you want PBot to know about the